ericdoi/ericdoi.github.io/_posts/2020-10-03-book-notes-earn-wyrw.markdown

 date:   2020-10-09
 categories: [Process, Book-Notes]
 ---
-***Book Notes Series**:  Beginning with this post, I've decided to read at least one book per month and post my notes here as a concrete deliverable.
+***Book Notes**:  Beginning with this post, I've decided to read at least one book per month and post my notes here as a concrete deliverable.
 This is part of a habit I'd like to cultivate to read more books, academic papers, and industry blogs.*

 ***Next book**: Creativity, Inc.*

-# Summary
+## Summary
 A friend recently lent me this book and suggested I should read it--which I was happy to do while serving my 14 day hotel quarantine period in Shanghai.

 The book straddles the business, self-help, and time-management genres.
 Some of the key topics: